RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/PLIDemo.md

 **Windows**

-1. Ensure you have a 64-bit Java installed and added to the PATH environment variable. <!-- adding JAVA to the PATH environment variable resulted in the emulator not opening as expected when running the demo.
+1. Ensure you have a 64-bit Java installed and added to the PATH environment variable. <!-- adding JAVA to the PATH environment variable resulted in the emulator not opening as expected when running the demo (step 5 in Execute the BANKDEMO application).
 When I attempted to go through it a second time, I did not configure this and the emulator opened on its own. -->
 2. Open the Windows Service Manager.
 3. Go to **Rocket HA Cloud** and click **Start the service**.
 4. Alternatively, you can start the session by opening a command prompt as administrator and executing the following command: